-This project is open for Y-DNA results from all the Nordic countries, as well as those only suspected of having origin in the area.
+This project is open to those with Y-DNA results from all Nordic Council countries, those with known ancestry from any of these countries, and those only suspected of having origin in the region.
+We are an inclusive project.

 Scandinavia = Denmark, Norway, Sweden